 The best way to uniquely identify a message in Enterprise Vault (or any other messaging system), it to use the Internet Message ID.
 This is guaranteed to be globally unique for all messages based on an international standard developed decades ago for email.*

 It isn’t a trivial task getting this information from Enterprise Vault, but it can be retrieved via the API.
-This is just one of the many attributes that we store in Archive Accelerator Catalogue.
-Once the archives have been inventoried by the Catalogue, this information can be used to identify the messages in the Journal archives that are not also in the Mailbox Archives.
+This is just one of the many attributes that we store in Archive Accelerator Catalog.
+Once the archives have been inventoried by the Catalog, this information can be used to identify the messages in the Journal archives that are not also in the Mailbox Archives.
 The pseudo query to do this looks like:

 Select Items From (All Journal Archives) Where Item.Recipient = ‘email@example.com’ And Item Not in (User1 Mailbox Archive)

 In practice, you will likely find the same item in multiple journal archives, so the actual query includes a clause to de-dup those also.

 As I mentioned earlier, Veritas Compliance and e-Discovery options are arguably better than the native Microsoft 365 offerings.
 We’re impressed with the direction Veritas is going with their Information Governance products, and the new Veritas Advanced Supervision compliance offering is well worth a look.